SvenRosvall/SignalControl/Design.md

 Returns the "logical and" of two DigitalInput objects

 Input:
-* DigitalInput x 2 - The two objects to combile the result for as "logical and".
+* DigitalInput x 2 - The two objects to combine the result for as "logical and".

+The operator && can also be used.

+### OrInput
+Returns the "logical or" of two DigitalInput objects

+Input:
+* DigitalInput x 2 - The two objects to combine the result for as "logical or".

 The operator && can also be used.